rust-lang/reference/src/names/name-resolution.md

 ```

 r[names.resolution.early.imports.errors.ambiguity.builtin-attr]
-* it is an error to use a user defined attribute or derive macro with the same name as a builtin attribute (e.g. inline)
+It is an error to use a user defined attribute or derive macro with the same
+name as a builtin attribute (e.g. inline)
-    * I think we may special case this one and allow certain kinds of
+* I think we may special case this one and allow certain kinds of ambiguities
-      ambiguities where the builtin-attr is shadowed by a user attribute (not
+  where the builtin-attr is shadowed by a user attribute (not sure if this
-      sure if this actually exists or is just proposed, TODO investigate)
+  actually exists or is just proposed, TODO investigate)

 <!-- ignore: test doesn't support proc-macro -->
 ```rust,ignore